 If a member's medical condition requires modification of assignment during the treatment period, the member must submit an official request for employer assistance.
 Under the ADA law and City Policy 1203, Reasonable Accommodation, the need for assistance on a temporary basis is considered impairment, and not a disability.
 The member's temporary assignment (s) will be based on the needs of the department and the work restrictions identified by the treating physician.
 The member must have TA/1 and TA/2 forms completed prior to their request being processed.
-These forms are available with the Human Resources and Workforce Development Department.
+These forms are available in the TPD Employee Resources Office.
 The Bureau Commander will identify placement as soon as possible.
 The member will be required to use sick or personal leave until the request process is complete.
 The member will not be returned to limited or full duty without proper authorization from the treating physician.